 Last month, we put out Combo Qazam’s new single Owls.
 It has a repetitive groove for the first 39 seconds.
 Then, the vocals kick in at 0:58.
 Although we hardly define this as experimental, the composition doesn’t seem to fit this modern era.
+The Spotify skip rate is too high to have success on the platform.
 We submitted the song through SubmitHub and the bloggers and playlist editors declined to share the song for the following reasons:

 - There are some cool kraut tendencies in the song’s propulsive mood; I think that for me the song might have taken 20 seconds too long to really kick on…it’s hard to wait for a minute for something to drop in when someone stops by a site focused on singles…usually research shows they just click on after 30 seconds…